realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Fail gracefully: Like in the example code above, instead of crashing the entire application, you can provide users with a friendly error message or take alternative actions when an exception is raised.

 Log errors: Combined with Python's logging module, exceptions can be logged for further analysis.

+### When to use try and catch debugging

+While try and except blocks don't "debug" in the traditional sense of stepping through code or setting breakpoints, they provide a framework to handle, understand, and ultimately resolve errors in a controlled and informed manner.

+That said, while "try and catch" is a widely accepted best practice for handling exceptions, it's essential to use it judiciously.
+Overusing it can lead to "swallowing" exceptions, where errors are caught but not adequately handled or logged, leading to silent failures.

+Proper exception handling involves not just catching exceptions but also taking appropriate action, whether that's logging the error, informing the user, or attempting a recovery action.